 On February 7, 2018, Jasmine Daya, will be co-presenting an Ontario Trial Lawyers Association webinar that explores developing areas of civil liability in Ontario, including club and bar assault.

-At Fireman Daya & Co., we offer legal advice and representation to individuals that have been seriously injured in an incident involving a security guard or bouncer.
+At Jasmine Daya & Co., we offer legal advice and representation to individuals that have been seriously injured in an incident involving a security guard or bouncer.
 We have over four decades of experience fighting on behalf of injured victims, and helping them get the compensation they deserve.
 Schedule a free consultation with one of our lawyers by contacting us online, or call 416-967-9100.

 Return to Blog